-Suggested days of Instruction Curriculum Management System Subject/Grade Level: Grades 3-5 Instrumental Music Objectives / Cluster Concepts / Cumulative Progress Indicators (CPI's) Topic: Theory Goal 26: The student will be able to recognize and performance.
-Essential Questions, Conceptual Understandings Instructional Tools / Materials / Technology / Resources / Learning Activities / Interdisciplinary Activities / Assessment Model 28 out of 32 The student will be able to: 26.1.
+Suggested days of Instruction Curriculum Management System Subject/Grade Level: Grades 6-8 Instrumental Music Objectives / Cluster Concepts / Cumulative Progress Indicators (CPI's) Topic: Theory Goal 28: The student will be able to recognize and perform scales in a standalone application and in post of music.
+Essential Questions, Conceptual Understandings Instructional Tools / Materials / Technology Resources / Learning Activities / Interdisciplinary Activities / Assessment Metals / Assessment / A 28 out of 32 The student will be able to: 28.1.
 Listen for scalar passages in their playing.
-(1.1.8.B.1) 26.2.
+(1.1.8.B.1) 28.2.
 Read scalar passages in their playing.
-(1.1.8.B.2, 1.1.8.B.3) 26.3.
+(1.1.8.B.2, 1.1.8.B.3) 28.3.
 Perform with recognition of scalar passages and the muscle memory that is inherent with their playing.
 (1.3.8.B.1, 1.3.8.B.3, 1.3.8.B.4) Essential Questions: What is a scale?
-How do you find scale-like phrases in a piece of music?
+Can you find scale-like phrases in a piece of music?
 Conceptual Understandings: Through identification and performance of scales, practice and performance of a piece of music will be simplified and sound more unified.
 NOTE: The assessment models provided in this document are suggestions for the teacher.
 If the teacher chooses to develop his/her own model, it must be of equal or better quality and at the same or higher cognitive levels.
 Depending upon the needs of the class, the assessment questions may be answered in the form of essays, quizzes, mobiles, PowerPoint, oral reports, booklets, or other formats of measurement used by the teacher.
 Learning Activities: Performance on instrument Assessment Models: Aural assessment based on performance.
 Physical assessment based on position of appropriate parts of the body.
 Additional Resources: